 Now add in any other veggies and fruit that you like.
 It’s nice to have a theme, rather than just adding anything and everything.
 Do you want a citrus flavour, berry deliciousness, sweetness from an apple or pear, etc. Common additions to my smoothies are berries, kiwi, apples, oranges, pear, bananas, and sometimes carrot and beetroot.
 Green smoothies don’t have to be green, and depending on the ingredients you may end up with any assortment of colours.
 Grate or cut the carrots or beetroot into small pieces before blending.
 And I always add lemon, for zesty deliciousness but also to extract as much iron as possible from your greens.
 Ultimately you want to aim for more vegetables than fruit, and as your taste buds adapt you will crave more and more greens.
 But if you are at the beginning of your green smoothie adventure, a couple of handfuls of spinach is always a good place to start.

 Spice it up

 Ginger is a frequent flyer at our place.
 I love the zingyness, but it is also wonderfully anti-inflammatory and warming on the digestion which will help you to assimilate your goodness.
-I love to add turmeric when I can also, again for it’s fabulous anti-inflammatory compounds among other things.
-Garlic sometimes gets a guernsey, but only with the savoury options.
 On the other end of the spice train, cinnamon and vanilla impart a beautiful fragrant sweetness to your brew.

 Make it creamy